dinoboythebest/Horizon/README.md

-flashcard dungeons pomodorotier prectice and story are all small project ai is used to make framwork for projects below flashcard is abunch of english to french flashcards pomodoro timer is a timer for work and break, though its sped up and only a few seconds ai is used to correct spelling anf glitchs in projects below dugeons is a text choice dungeon game strory is also the same just  diffrent pretice and note for coding are some note made by ai pokemon is the main one
+flashcard dungeons pomodorotier prectice and story are all small project ai is used to make framwork for projects below flashcard is abunch of english to french flashcards left click the button and left click to flip cards pomodoro timer is a timer for work and break, though its sped up and only a few seconds no controls ai is used to correct spelling anf glitchs in projects below dugeons is a text choice dungeon game type your choice and press enter once your done strory is also the same just  diffrent pretice and note for coding are some note made by ai pokemon is the main one